The Aviation Law Review: Belgium

 In terms of passenger rights in cases of delay, cancellation and overbooking, the application of Regulation (EC) No. 261/2004 is monitored by the European Commission and national enforcement bodies, which in Belgium is the Directorate-General of the Belgian Civil Aviation Authority.

-As in some Member States of the European Union, there was a debate around the binding or non-binding nature of the decisions that may be taken by the Directorate-General in the context of the application of the Regulation.
-In an approach similar to that already taken in other Member States, the Belgian Council of State confirmed, in a ruling dated 3 June 2014, that the Directorate-General has no real power to force airlines to pay compensation to passengers under Regulation (EC) No. 261/2004.
+As in some Member States of the European Union, there has been a debate around the binding or non-binding nature of the decisions that may be taken by the Directorate-General in the context of the application of the Regulation.
+In an approach similar to that already taken in other Member States, the Belgian Council of State as confirmed, in a ruling dated 3 June 2014, that the Directorate-General has no real power to force airlines to pay compensation to passengers under Regulation (EC) No. 261/2004.

 The Belgian Supreme Court, seized for the first time with respect to the Regulation, confirmed the Sturgeon ruling of the European Court of Justice on 12 October 2017.

 As regards passengers with reduced mobility, the Directorate-General of the Belgian Civil Aviation Authority is also in charge of monitoring the application of Regulation (EC) No. 1107/2006 at Brussels Airport.
 In addition, alongside the provisions of Regulation (EC) No. 1107/2006, disabled passengers are also protected under the principles of equality and non-discrimination pursuant to the Belgian Constitution and the Belgian Act of 10 May 2007 designed to fight against certain forms of discrimination.